Devon: Cuisine

 The county has given its name to a number of culinary specialities.
 The Devonshire cream tea, involving scones, jam and clotted cream, is thought to have originated in Devon (though claims have also been made for neighbouring counties); in other countries, such as Australia and New Zealand, it is known as a "Devonshire tea".
 It has also been claimed that the pasty originated in Devon rather than Cornwall, with the first record of the pasty coming from Plymouth in 1509.

 In October 2008, Devon was awarded Fairtrade County status by the Fairtrade Foundation.

 Sport

 Devon has been home to a number of customs, such as its own form of Devon wrestling, similar in some ways to Cornish wrestling.
-As recently as the 19th century, a crowd of 17,000 at Devonport, near Plymouth, attended a match between the champions of Devon and Cornwall.
+As recently as the 19th century, a crowd of over 17,000 at Devonport, near Plymouth, attended a match between the champions of Devon and Cornwall.
 Another Devon sport was outhurling which was played in some regions until the 20th century (e.g. 1922, at Great Torrington).
 Other ancient customs which survive include Dartmoor step dancing, and "Crying The Neck".